offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `{bm} literal type` - A type that's usable in a constant expression (for parameters and return), meaning that objects of this type can have a value that's knowable at compile-time.

  * `{bm} volatile` - A volatile variable's usage in code is immune to compiler optimizations such as operation re-ordering and removal.
 Mutations and accesses, no matter how irrelevant they may seem, are kept in-place and in-order by the compiler.

+ * `{bm} type alias` - A synonym (different name) for an existing type.

+ * `{bm} attribute` - A tag applied to code that provides information to the user / compiler about whatever it is that it's applied to.
+Similar to Java annotations.

+ * `{bm} iterator` - A type used to access elements within some sequence (e.g. array, class representing a list, class representing an infinite stream of `int`s, etc..).
+An iterator requires a specific set of operator overloads.

+ * `{bm} input iterator` - An iterator that can only move forward in the sequence one element at a time and can only get elements of the sequence.

+ * `{bm} output iterator` - An iterator that can only move forward in the sequence one element at a time and can only set elements of the sequence.

+ * `{bm} forward iterator` - An iterator that combines the functionality of both input iterator and output iterator.

+ * `{bm} bidirectional iterator` - An iterator that has the same functionality as forward iterator but also allows for moving backward in the sequence one element at a time, meaning it can move forward as well as backward.

+ * `{bm} random access iterator` - An iterator that has the same functionality as bidirectional iterator but also allows randomly jumping to different elements within the sequence.

 `{bm-ignore} (classification)/i`
 `{bm-ignore} (structure)/i`